KeithBird/Taylor-series-visualization-tutorial/README.md

 ## page 1

 Let's start with the car.
 As we all know, if you want to predict the position of a car, you need to know its speed.
 Then, if you know the derivative of a function, you can figure out how an equation is changing at any moment.
-The velocity is equal to the change in your position divided by the change in time, so we’d call velocity the derivative of position.
+The velocity is equal to the change in your position divided by the change in time, so we’d call velocity the derivative of position.
 You can write the derivative as f’(x) or y’.

 When you need to request the velocity of a car：